 - A well-placed voice – this singing technique involves aiming the voice at a ‘sweet spot’ in front of the face which enables the voice to project loudly and to be more focused.
 For classical singers, this is very important because they have to project over a big orchestra without the use of a microphone.

 - Diaphragm support – This is an important skill to master when you sing because having a strong control over your diaphragm means you can control the rate at which the air flows out when you sing – which, in simple terms, means that you don’t run out of air very quickly!
 This skill takes years to master and is often only achieved in adulthood, when the lungs and diaphragm are fully developed.

 - Closed cords – This technique does NOT equate to a closed throat!
 Having closed cords means that the voice is very focused and bright, and does not have a breathy quality.
 This means that the cords are vibrating together properly and not letting air break them apart.

 For pop and jazz singing, the technique might vary a little bit because pop and jazz involve the use of the microphone.
 Thus, pop and jazz singers don’t have to be as projected and loud as classical singers.
 Aesthetically, there is also more room for jazz and pop singers to have breathier voices, which means their cords are less closed.

 While these techniques might seem simple on paper, they are a little bit complicated in application.
 It is best to find a very qualified vocal teacher to explain how all of these singing techniques work, so that you will be able to practice and sing in a healthy manner!
-Find out more here about voice teachers!
+Find out more here

 You might also be interested in: